-Regular meetings are the third Wednesday of each month at 6:30 pm.
+Regular city council meetings are the third Wednesday of the month at 6:30pm at the Shullsburg Community Center.

 Health Information

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's safe drinking water hotline (800-426-4791).